 2.2.5 Analytical Methods

 Univariate and multi-variate linear regression models were used to determine how SSY (tons) and Hmean (m) influence temporal patterns of sediment accumulation rates in sediment traps and on sediment pods at each of the 9 sediment trap sites, as well as the mean accumulation of traps on the northern and southern reef.
 Sites 1A, 1B, 1C, 2A, and 2C were classified as the “northern reef” and sites 2B, 3A, 3B, and 3C as the “southern reef” (Table 1).
-The significance of the correlation between sediment accumulation and individual driving variables (SSY or Hmean) were tested with the Spearman correlation coefficient (p-value <0.10).
+The significance of the correlation between sediment accumulation and individual driving variables (SSY or Hmean) were tested with the Spearman correlation coefficient.